JahnaviKagga/RideTrack-Bike-Sales-Dashboard---Excel-Project/README.md

 # 🚴 RideTrack – Bike Sales Dashboard (Excel)

 ## 📌 Project Overview
-The RideTrack Bike Sales Dashboard is an Excel-based interactive tool designed to help the company analyze customer demographics and purchasing patterns.
-It leverages **pivot tables, slicers, and charts** to provide insights into income, commute behavior, and age-related sales trends.

----
+This project contains a complete Excel workbook for **RideTrack Bike Sales Analysis**.
+It includes **data cleaning, pivot tables, and an interactive dashboard** to analyze customer demographics and purchasing behavior.

 ## 🎯 Problem Statement
-RideTrack, a bike retail company, was collecting large amounts of sales and customer demographic data but lacked a **consolidated, interactive system** to derive actionable insights.
+RideTrack, a bike retail company, needed a way to understand **who buys their bikes and why**.
-The leadership team needed to answer questions such as:
+Key business questions included:
 - Do higher-income customers purchase more bikes?
-- How does commute distance influence purchasing behavior?
+- How does commute distance affect bike purchases?
-- Which age groups are driving the most sales?
+- Which age groups contribute most to sales?

-However, manual reporting was slow, non-visual, and not scalable.
-👉 A dynamic Excel dashboard was required to **analyze sales patterns, improve decision-making, and identify growth opportunities**.

----
+The solution: a consolidated **Excel dashboard** to replace slow, manual reports and provide instant insights.

-## 📊 Dataset
+## 📊 Features
-- **Source**: Bike shop sales records (cleaned in Excel).
-- **Key Columns**: Customer demographics (Age, Income, Commute Distance), Purchase data.

----

-## 🔍 Analysis Performed
+- Built-in **data cleaning** (inside Excel).
+- **Pivot tables** and **slicers** for interactivity.
+- Dashboard sections:
-1. **Average Income per Purchase** – identifies spending capacity of bike buyers.
+  - **Average Income per Purchase**
-2. **Customer Commute** – analyzes commute distance to predict demand for bike types.
+  - **Customer Commute**
-3. **Customer Age Brackets** – groups customers into segments to see which age groups buy most.
+  - **Customer Age Brackets**

----

-## 📈 Dashboard Features
-- Interactive **pivot tables & slicers** for filtering.
-- Dynamic charts to compare demographics.
-- Clean layout for **executive-level decision making**.

----

 ## 💡 Key Insights
 - Higher income brackets are more likely to purchase premium bikes.
-- Mid-range commute distances showed the highest purchase rate.
+- Customers with mid-range commutes purchase the most.
-- Age group 30–40 contributed the largest share of sales.
+- Age group **30–40** contributes the largest share of sales.

----

 ## 🚀 Innovation
-Unlike static Excel reports, this dashboard is:
-- **Dynamic & interactive** → powered by slicers.
-- **Business-ready** → managers can filter by age, commute, or income instantly.
+- Entire workflow (data cleaning → analysis → dashboard) within a **single Excel file**.
+- Easy-to-use interface for managers with no technical background.
-- **Reusable template** → can be adapted for other retail datasets.
+- Reusable template for other retail datasets.

----

-## 📷 Screenshots
-*(Add dashboard screenshots here in `docs/screenshots/`)*

----

-## 📂 Files in Repo
+## 📂 File
-- `data/bikeshop_sales.xlsx` → sample cleaned dataset.
-- `dashboard/RideTrack_Dashboard.xlsx` → final Excel dashboard.
+- `RideTrack_Bike_Sales_Dashboard.xlsx` → contains cleaned dataset + final dashboard.
-- `docs/screenshots/` → visuals of the dashboard.

----

 ## 🔮 Future Work
-- Automate the data refresh with Power Query.
+- Automate refresh with **Power Query**.
-- Extend to **Power BI / Tableau** for richer interactivity.
+- Extend analysis to **Power BI or Tableau**.
-- Add **trend analysis** for future sales forecasting.
+- Add **forecasting models** for sales prediction.

----